 If you’re thinking about picking up a paintbrush for the first time, you might be wondering: should I start with acrylic or oil paint?
 As someone who works with both, I’ve got some thoughts.
 While both mediums have their strengths, one is definitely more beginner-friendly than the other—at least when it comes to ease of use and accessibility.
+If you're trying to decide between acrylic vs. oil paints, there a number of factors that come into play.

 So let’s break it down.